fslaborg/FSharp.Charting/examples/index.md

 Previous Versions
 -----------------

-This library is a successor to 'FSharpChart'.
-The last version of 'FSharpChart' was [version 0.61][fsharpchart61].
+This library is a successor to FSharpChart.
+The last version of FSharpChart was [version 0.61][fsharpchart61].

 Contributing
 ------------